 Beware of Cold Reading Techniques

-Some people claiming to be psychics use a technique called cold reading, which is a way to make it appear the psychic is providing unknowable information when what he is really doing is relying on the client's own confirmation bias and special questioning techniques to come up with seemingly accurate information.
+Some people claiming to be psychics use a technique called cold reading, which is a way to make it appear the psychic is providing unknowable information when what they are really doing is relying on the client's own confirmation bias and special questioning techniques to come up with seemingly accurate information.

 Try to Give as Few Verbal and Non-Verbal Cues as Possible